nchin212/Credit_Card_Fraud_Detection/credit.md

 lg = LogisticRegression()
 lg.fit(x_train, y_train)

-y_pred = lg.predict(x_test)
+y_pred_lg = lg.predict(x_test)
 ```

-### Evaluation

-Plot the confusion matrix.
+To evaluate the model, we can plot a confusion matrix.
 A confusion matrix is a table that is often used to describe the performance of a classification model.
 It shows the number of true positives, true negatives, false positives and false negatives.

 **True Positives (TP)** - Actual class is 1 and predicted class is 1 (safe transactions accurately classified as safe)